TheOrangeLego/minutes/section.00/README.md

 These sections aim to introduce HTML, CSS, JavaScript, and more related tools and concepts necessary for FE developers, assuming no prior knowledge nor experience with either the languages, tools, or programming.
-In general, each section will have a directory in the style of one of the following two, depending whether they are based on general web design or are only related to JavaScript, respectively:
+In general, each section will have a directory in the style of one of the following two within the `examples` directory, depending whether they are based on general web design or are only related to JavaScript, respectively:

 ```
 styles/         -> all CSS files go here